 As for returns, you can get a 100% refund after sleeping on Bear Hybrid for 30 nights if you decide that it’s not for you.
 Basically, you can get a refund between day 31 and day 99.
 This should be more than enough time to make your mind up and allow your body to adjust to the mattress.

-As the name states, this a hybrid mattress, which means it incorporates foam as well as coils.
-This bed has four layers total—three foam layers and a layer of coils.
+As the name states, this is a hybrid mattress, which means it incorporates foam as well as coils.
+This bed has five layers total—four foam layers and a layer of coils.

-The combination of coils and soft foam top layers makes the Bear Hybrid a supportive, but still softer-feeling bed.
-The layers total up to a 14.5″ mattress, which is a thicker bed than most.
+The combination of coils and comfort foam top layers makes the Bear Hybrid a supportive, but still softer-feeling bed.
+The layers total up to a 14″ mattress, which is a thicker bed than most.
 That thickness boosts durability and prevents heavier folks from bottoming out the bed (something nobody wants to deal with).

 The cover on Bear Hybrid is made of a thick, quilted Celliant material.
 Celliant is a technology sourced from natural minerals that’s supposed to take your body’s heat energy and reflect it back as infrared light.
 This is to help increase circulation and oxygen in the muscle tissue.
 The idea is to give your body an extra health boost while you sleep.
 You can learn more about Celliant here on Bear’s website.